uilicious/inboxkitten/README.md

 If not, you can use the default domain that was provided by Mailgun.

 #### Routes Configuration
-After setting up your domain, in order for you to receive email, you have to configure the routes.
-[Routes](https://documentation.mailgun.com/en/latest/quickstart-receiving.html) act as rules that will filter through all the incoming mails and execute actions on matched conditions.
+After setting up your domain, in order for you to receive email, you have to configure the routes. <a href="https://documentation.mailgun.com/en/latest/quickstart-receiving.html" target="_blank">Routes</a> act as rules that will filter through all the incoming mails and execute actions on matched conditions.

 In your Routes panel, simply click on `Create Route` button and follow the steps accordingly.